drivendataorg/water-supply-forecast-rodeo-runtime/README.md

 - `metadata.csv` -> `data/metadata.csv`
 - `cdec_snow_stations.csv` -> `data/cdec_snow_stations.csv`
 - `cpc_climate_divisions.gpkg` -> `data/cpc_climate_divisions.gpkg`
+- `nlcd_release_dates.csv` -> `data/nlcd_release_dates.csv`

+Additionally, the following data products are static releases and involve large single files.
+If you are planning to use any of the following datasets, please manually download it from its approved source and move it into the designated location.

+- [BasinATLAS basin attributes](https://www.drivendata.org/competitions/254/reclamation-water-supply-forecast-dev/page/801/#basinatlas-basin-attributes) -> `data/BasinATLAS_Data_v10.gdb.zip` (2.7 GB)
+- [NLCD Urban Imperviousness](https://www.drivendata.org/competitions/254/reclamation-water-supply-forecast-dev/page/801/#national-land-cover-database-nlcd-urban-imperviousness) -> `data/NLCD_impervious_2021_release_all_files_20230630.zip` (19.54 GB)

-You will need at least 92 GB in free disk space to download all datasets.
+You will need at least 115 GB in free disk space to download all datasets.
 See the ["Expected files"](#expected-files) section below for a breakdown by data source.

 ### Usage